Close Menu

 In the end, the thing to remember is that the law firm is a business and will make sure they are paid for the work they do.
 No one billing setup is better than the others since either way the client will have to come up with some funds.

 It is no secret that some family law and divorce attorneys are more expensive than others.
 This can be for several different reasons; high overhead, board certification, extensive experience, etc. Normally there will be a range in price for family attorneys from very low to very high.
 Usually, the best choice is the firm that is right in the middle.
-That being said most people can expect to pay between $2500 and $5500 for most cases from start through the end of mediation.
+That being said here’s how much most people can expect to pay between $2500 and $5500 for most cases from the start through the end of mediation.
 Of course, this is heavily dependent on the particular facts of the case.
 If the case does not settle at mediation then be ready to pay an additional retainer for trial prep.
 If your attorney is willing to offer you a refundable fee arrangement that will guarantee a refund of any funds that are not used in your case then that is even better.

 Remember, no two family cases are the same and there is no way to say what your case will cost until you sit down with a family law attorney and discuss your case in detail.
+Ultimately, the cost of hiring a family lawyer can vary widely, so it’s crucial to consult with several attorneys to find one whose services align with your needs and budget.

 The Florida Bar has additional information concerning lawyer billing available online for additional information.